amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 4. Store and retrieve a collection of RedisTimeSeries values
 5. Create an index on the hash data structure and phonetic search ("Try searching for something that sounds like 'world' but type it differently, e.g. 'wurld')
 6. Use full-text search with highlighting

+## Tips

+You will find a complete working application including all the steps above [here](exercise5-solution/).
+However, try not to look at the solution before you tried to get it working yourselves.

 ## Next steps